 - LGBT seniors may forgo preventative healthcare, which makes treatable issues worse over time.
 As these issues snowball and negatively affect gay seniors’ health, mountains of debt can arise.

-- LGBT seniors are less likely to have nest eggs allowing them to plan for the future, leaving them scrambling to figure out how to pay for assisted living.
+- LGBT seniors are less likely to have nest eggs that allow them to plan for the future, leaving them scrambling to figure out how to pay for assisted living.

 Seniors May Have to Hide Their Sexuality to Find Good Housing